 PAPA JOHN'S INTERNATIONAL, INC. 1999 TEAM MEMBER STOCK OWNERSHIP PLAN

-THIS PERFORMANCE UNIT AWARD AGREEMENT (the "Award Agreement") is made and entered into as of International, Inc., a Delaware corporation (the "Company"), and ("Participant").
+THIS PERFORMANCE UNIT AWARD AGREEMENT (the "Award Agreement") is made and entered into as of between Papa John's International, Inc., a Delaware corporation (the "Company"), and(the "Grant Date"), by and ("Participant").